ABorden23/Election-Analysis/README.md

 ![This is an image](https://github.com/ABorden23/Election-Analysis--UCF-Data-Analytics-/blob/master/resources/Canidates%20Percentage%20of%20Votes.png)

-3. Winner of the election, Winning vote count, and winning percentage of votes.
+3. Winner of the election, winning vote count, and winning percentage of votes.

 ![This is an image](https://github.com/ABorden23/Election-Analysis--UCF-Data-Analytics-/blob/master/resources/Winner%20of%20the%20Election.png)

 # County Results

-1. Each county with its total vote count and percentage.
+1. Each county with it's total vote count and percentage.

 ![This is an image](https://github.com/ABorden23/Election-Analysis--UCF-Data-Analytics-/blob/master/resources/County%20Votes%20and%20Percentages%20.png)